 Angus Skinner, MAPP, works in his beloved and beautiful Scotland as an independent management consulting professional.
 He is also a visiting professor at the University of Strathclyde.
 He has over 40 years experience of social work services across the UK.
 As Chief Social Work Inspector for Scotland for 15 years, Angus provided advice directly to ministers on all matters of social work service legislation, policy, and practice development.
 Full bio.
 Articles on Positive Psychology News by Angus are here.

-I write these thoughts in the news of the shooting rampage at Virginia.
+I write these thoughts in the news of the shooting rampage at Virginia Tech.

 Does Positive Psychology Matter?

 Does it matter?
 Would it be possible for positive psychology to be true, authentic and effective for individuals isolated from others experience, life circumstances?
 Surely not.
 The science is value-free, like nuclear energy, but its application is inevitably and always value-driven.
 Pawelski, Peterson, Prilleltensky, Cooperrider, Dutton, Fredrickson, Schwartz, Vaillant and others of our Professors always set out their stall as available and benefiting all.
 This is not easy.
 As Caroline articulates so well achieving goals is hard work, takes grit and stamina; we make many mistakes on the way, always.
 Learning is the only way forward.
 It matters.

 It matters in Virginia.
 It matters in Iraq.
 In Africa and Asia.
 Can positive psychology furnish the mentalities that will save the planet?
 In the millennium launch of Positive Psychology, this extraordinary paradigm shift not only for social science but for society, Marty Seligman and Mihály Csíkszentmihályi wrote: